We have the honour to present our Sixty-First Annual Report and Audited Statement ofAccounts for the year ended March 31 2021.

 2. In the preparation of the Annual Accounts the applicable accounting standards havebeen followed and proper explanation given relating to material departures if any.
 TheDirectors have prepared the Annual Accounts on a going-concern basis.

 3. The Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as at the end of the financial year andof the profit and loss of the Company for that period.

-4. Based on the framework of the internal financial controls and compliance systemsestablished and maintained by the Company the work performed by the Internal Statutoryand Secretarial Auditors including audit of the internal financial controls overfinancial reporting by the Statutory Auditors and the reviews performed by the Managementand the relevant Board Committees including the Audit Committee the Board is of theopinion that the Companys internal financial controls were adequate and effective duringthe financial year 2019-20.
+4. Based on the framework of the internal financial controls and compliance systemsestablished and maintained by the Company the work performed by the Internal Statutoryand Secretarial Auditors including audit of the internal financial controls overfinancial reporting by the Statutory Auditors and the reviews performed by the Managementand the relevant Board Committees including the Audit Committee the Board is of theopinion that the Companys internal financial controls were adequate and effectiveduring the financial year 2020-21.

-5. The Directors have devised proper systems that are adequate and operatingeffectively to ensure compliance with the provisions of all applicable laws.
+5. The Directors have devised proper systems that are in our opinion adequateand operating effectively to ensure compliance with the provisions of all applicable laws.